Giving to Fund our Church Work

 God gave us everything we own.
 When we have no further use for our earthly possessions, we give back to God to thank God for all the blessings we have received in our lifetime.

-Once you have made provision for your loved ones, you have the opportunity to make a lasting gift to God, by leaving a legacy to His church.
-Leaving a gift in your Will to St John the Evangelist is one of the most valuable and lasting ways you can continue to support the mission and ministry in your community of Shirley.
+Once you have made provision for your loved ones, leaving a gift in your Will to St John the Evangelist is one of the most valuable and lasting ways you can continue to support the mission and ministry in your community of Shirley.

-When deciding how to divide up your estate, you might wish to consider thinking in ‘shares’ rather than specific cash amounts.
+When deciding how to divide up your estate, you might wish to consider thinking in ‘shares’ rather than specific cash amounts (e.g. 1%).
 No matter how large or small, each gift can make a significant impact on our mission and ministry and maintaining our spiritual heritage here at St John’s.
 It could enable us to achieve something that we could not normally do.
 Pamela Gooding did just that.
 The gift in her Will enabled us to renovate church cottage.
 You may wish to channel your gift to mission or community projects, to maintenance of the church fabric, to youth work, to music, or in some other way.

 This short film features three inspiring case studies from parish churches where gifts have enabled amazing opportunities for mission – from new church halls, to hiring a youth worker and improving disabled access.